diku-dk/futhark-benchmarks/README.md

 Futhark to use the first device that contains "NVIDIA" in its name, you could use `--pass-option=-dNVIDIA`.

-If you wish to analyse the performance results with a program, the `--json` option to `futhark bench` may be useful.
+If you wish to analyse the performance results with a program, passing `--json=results.json` to `futhark bench` may be useful.

 For more information, see the [documentation for `futhark bench`][0].